rtrader58/SC-300T00-Microsoft-Identity-and-Access-Administrator/Module 2 Errata.md

 ### Exercise 1 – Create a new user and test their application admin rights

 Task 1:  Add a new user<br>
-Step 1:  Type the link into the Lab Machine Web browser Step 6:  Open Notepad and paste the auto generated password<br>
+Step 1:  Type the link into the Lab Machine Web browser<br?
+Step 6:  Open Notepad and paste the auto generated password<br>

 Task 2 - Login and try to create an app<br>